Research Portal Denmark

 Subject classifications

-The subject classifications from the various global data providers are mapped and enriched to appear consistent across the databases in Research Portal Denmark.
+The subject classifications from the global data provider Elsevier are mapped and enriched to appear consistent across the databases in Research Portal Denmark.
 In the Global Database the following subject classifications are standardised:

 1. DK Main Research Areas

 The Danish classification system DK Main Research Areas was developed in conjunction with Danish research indicators (BFI, OAI).
 It comprises only four categories that subdivide Danish research across broader domains: Science/Technology, Health Sciences, Social Sciences, and Humanities.
-Since this classification is specific to the national context, data from the three global commercial data providers are mapped to these categories through NORA enhancement.
+Since this classification is specific to the national context, data from the global commercial data provider Elsevier is mapped to these categories through NORA enhancement.

 3. The UN’s global goals for sustainable development

-The 17 Sustainable Development Goals (SDGs) set by the United Nations are converted from the SGD categorization of the research publications provided by each of the three global data providers into NORA’s standardized names.
+The 17 Sustainable Development Goals (SDGs) set by the United Nations are converted from Elsevier’s SGD names into NORA’s standardized names.

 4. OECD

-The OECD FORD subject classification, also referred to as Frascati, is converted from the categorization provided by three global data providers into the Fields of Research and Development (FORD) classification (2015).
-Consequently, the FORD classification serves as a standardised name format in the Global Database.
+The OECD FORD subject classification, also referred to as Frascati, is converted from the categorization provided by the global data provider Elsevier into the Fields of Research and Development (FORD) classification (2015).
+This classification is then used as a standardised naming format in the Global Database.

 5. AU/NZ FoR

 The Fields of Research (FoR) classification is one of the components of the Australian and New Zealand Standard Research classification system (ANZSRC).
-FoR classifications from the three global data providers are mapped to FoR version 2.0 from 2020, which is consequently used as a standardised name form in the Global Database.
+FoR classifications from the global data provider Elsevier is mapped to FoR version 2.0 from 2020.
+This classification is consequently used as a standardised naming format in the Global Database.

 Open Access categories

-The commercial global data provider’s different definitions of Open Access are mapped into six categories; All Open Access, Green, Golden, Golden-Hybrid, Free-to-Read, Indeterminate.
+The commercial global data provider Elsevier’s Open Access categories are mapped into six categories: All Open Access, Green, Gold, Hybrid, Bronze, and Undetermined.

 Read more about NORA-Enhancements in the technical documentation.

-• Data is collected in accordance with the definitions, structures, and registrations set by each individual commercial data provider.
+• Data is collected in accordance with the definitions, structures, and registrations set by the individual commercial data provider.

 In the Operation Status section, you can access a summary of current issues related to updates, such as problems with data harvesting.